kyma-project/busola/docs/extensibility/form-widgets.md

 ### Text

-Text widget renders the field as a text field.
-Used by default for all string values.
+Text widgets render a field as a text field.
+They are used by default for all string values.

 #### Example